Share

 Riding the waves

-As a professional, it’s important to notice when the energy shifts.
-And the negativity comes to the surface.
+As a professional, you need to notice when the energy shifts.
+When negativity comes to the surface.

 Maybe the question isn't "Are we more Toyota or Netflix?"